📚 Guide to Using Our Matrix Calculator

 1. Select the Linear System checkbox.

-2. Set the dimensions for the coefficient matrix and fill in the augmented matrix with real or complex numbers (or expressions).
+2. At this stage, you can also set the dimensions for the coefficient matrix and fill in the augmented matrix with real or complex numbers (or expressions).

 • If the system is consistent and has a unique solution, the solution vector will be displayed along with the Reduced Row Echelon Form (RREF) of the augmented matrix.